 To improve services for our customers, The City of Woodhaven is upgrading its water meters to a cellular read metering system.
+(If you haven't had it changed in the last five years)

 Homeowners will benefit by both online and smart phone access to water consumption as well as having the ability to set an alert to detect potential leaks.
 This will enable you to better manage your water usage.